nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

     );
 </script>

+Once again, we determined that giving users a question before a prompt to take action is a more successful path for conversion.
+Though only at a 95.58% confidence interval, the follow buttons performed in the same way, but in a less dramatic fashion, with the conversion rate only improving 0.8%.

 ## What We Have Learned So Far

 We learned a lot in a short amount of time: some things about the stories themselves, a lot about the running of live tests and the math behind it.
 A few insights: